Y-Kilic/ai-agents-docker/README.md

 `LOOP_COUNT` environment variable or by passing a `loops` value when starting an agent through the API.
 The agent will run until either it receives the `DONE` signal from the LLM or the configured loop count is reached.
 Specify `0` or any negative value to run indefinitely until the LLM returns `DONE`.
+On each iteration the agent sends its full history to the LLM provider so actions are planned with complete context.

 ### Agent Connectivity